 Twined Basket Class with Kathy Badrak and Karen Osland

 Twining is one of the most useful and widely distributed basketmaking techniques found around the world.
-In this class participants will learn a basic twining technique to create a free form, non-traditional basket.
-As the rattan reed weaver is twined around and around, the student will gain experience in controlling the basket shape by adding and subtracting the basket spokes.
+In this class participants learned a basic twining technique to create a free form, non-traditional basket.
+As the rattan reed weaver is twined around and around, the student gained experience in controlling the basket shape by adding and subtracting the basket spokes.

-The finished baskets will be approximately five to ten inches in diameter.
+The finished baskets were approximately five to ten inches in diameter.

-This Class is suitable for any level of experience with basketry techniques and/or basketry materials.
-The students should be able to finish their basket during the class.
-The class includes all materials and written directions.
+This Class was suitable for any level of experience with basketry techniques and/or basketry materials.
+The class included all materials and written directions.

 About the Instructors: